Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Methodology

-We employ Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2016cma, golovin2017google}, a gradient-free optimization algorithm particularly well-suited for black-box adversarial optimization.
-CMA-ES does not require gradient information, making it ideal for querying VLA models that may not provide gradient access.
-The algorithm adaptively learns the distribution parameters by iteratively sampling, evaluating, and updating based on the adversarial loss.
+The iterative refinement of these distribution parameters is driven by the Covariance Matrix Adaptation Evolution Strategy (CMA-ES)~\cite{hansen2016cma, golovin2017google}.
+This gradient-free evolutionary approach is intrinsically suited to our black-box evaluation paradigm.
+Relying solely on model inference outputs, CMA-ES completely bypasses the computational and practical hurdles of requiring differentiable simulation environments or white-box access to the underlying gradients of foundation VLA models.

-To enhance optimization efficiency, we incorporate two key techniques: \ding{182} \textbf{Learning Rate Adaptation (LRA):} This technique dynamically adjusts the step size $\boldsymbol{\Sigma}$ during optimization to balance exploration and exploitation, thereby improving convergence speed. \ding{183} \textbf{Early Stopping Policy:} Monitors the convergence criterion and terminates optimization when improvements plateau, preventing computational waste on marginal gains.
+Furthermore, the optimization loop integrates two key techniques to maximize search efficiency: \ding{182} \textbf{Learning Rate Adaptation (LRA):} This technique dynamically adjusts the step size $\boldsymbol{\Sigma}$ during optimization to balance exploration and exploitation, thereby improving convergence speed. \ding{183} \textbf{Early Stopping Policy:} Monitors the convergence criterion and terminates optimization when improvements plateau, preventing computational waste on marginal gains.
 The optimization process iterates through three main steps: sampling candidate configurations from the current distribution, evaluating adversarial effectiveness through VLA model queries, and updating distribution parameters based on the most successful candidates.
-The complete procedure is detailed in Algorithm~\ref{algorithm}.
+We defer the formal algorithm and comprehensive procedural details to Appendix A.

-\section{EXPERIMENTS}
+\section{Experiments}